gura-lang/gura-lang.github.io/documents/Template-Engine.md

 <!-- --------------------------------------------------------------------- -->
 ## {{ page.chapter }}.6.
 Calling Function with Block

-Template Engine can call functions along with a block that is usually surrounded by "`{`" and "`}`" in an ordinary script.
+The engine can also call a function with a block that usually appears surrounded by "`{`" and "`}`" in an ordinary script.

 In a template text, a block starts implicitly after a function call that expects a mandatory block and ends with a call of a function named `end`.